Robh96/Evopt/README.md

 *   `batch_size (int, optional)`: The number of solutions to evaluate in each epoch (generation) of the CMA-ES algorithm.
 A larger batch size can speed up the optimization but may require more computational resources.
 Defaults to `16`.
 *   `start_epoch (int, optional)`: The epoch number to start from.
 This is useful for resuming an interrupted optimization run from a checkpoint.
 Defaults to `None`.
 *   `verbose (bool, optional)`: Whether to print detailed information about the optimization process to the console.
 If `True`, the optimization will print information about each epoch and solution.
 Defaults to `True`.
-*   `n_epochs (int, optional)`: The maximum number of epochs to run the optimization for.
+*   `num_epochs (int, optional)`: The maximum number of epochs to run the optimization for.
 If specified, the optimization will terminate after this number of epochs, even if the convergence criteria (`sigma_threshold`) has not been met.
 If None, the optimization will run until the convergence criteria is met.
 Defaults to `None`.
+*   `max_workers (int, optional)`: The number of multi-processing workers to operate concurrently.
+Defaults to 1.
+Each worker operates on a different processor.

 ## Plotting convergence